gtk-rs/gtk4-rs/book/src/basics/introduction.md

 you might find it useful to just jump into it.

 There are two kinds of chapters in this book: concept chapters and project chapters.
-In concept chapters, you’ll learn about an aspect of Rust.
+In concept chapters, you’ll learn about an aspect of GTK development.
 In project chapters, we’ll build small programs together, applying what you’ve learned so far.